-On the main island of Funafuti, religious minorities reported they were able to function freely without restrictions from local or government authorities.
-On smaller islands, including Niu, Nukufetau, Nanumanga, Niutao, and Vaitupu Island, the Jehovah's Witnesses and other minority religious groups were reportedly perceived by residents as being outside of traditional norms.
+On the main island of Funafuti, religious minorities continued to report they were able to function freely without restrictions from local or government authorities.
+On smaller islands, including Niu, Nukufetau, Nanumanga, Niutao, and Vaitupu, the Jehovah's Witnesses and other minority religious groups were reportedly perceived by residents as being outside of traditional norms.
 In some cases, local traditional leaders discouraged groups from proselytizing or holding meetings, stating nontraditional and minority religious groups might disrupt traditional societal structures.
 Many religious groups continued to operate privately without formal approval, especially in the outer islands, without penalty.

-Leaders from religious minority groups also stated that teachers often forced students on the islands to attend EKT prayer services and social functions.
-These leaders acknowledged the government's efforts to promote greater religious tolerance, but said the government had failed to spread the message sufficiently on the outer islands.
+Leaders from religious minority groups acknowledged the government's efforts to promote greater religious tolerance, but they said the government had failed to spread the message sufficiently on the outer islands.